How Does the IRS Appeals Process Work Once an Audit is Completed?

 Effective Tax Attorneys Build a Foundation for an Appeal and Successfully Guide Their Clients to Resolution

 The experienced and knowledgeable tax attorneys at Allen Barron not only understand tax law, they have the expertise and support of accounting professionals and experts.
-You are represented by a team of professionals who can represent you through your appeal, while having the strength, credibility, and expertise to gain the respect of the IRS appeals officer and negotiate a successful resolution.
+With Allen Barron appealing your IRS Audit Notice of Determination you are represented by a team of professionals who can represent you throughout your appeal, while having the strength, credibility, and expertise to gain the respect of the IRS appeals officer and negotiate a successful resolution.
 We invite you to contact us with any questions regarding an IRS audit or appeal, or to call for a free and substantial consultation at 866-631-3470.

 It is possible to stand up to the IRS, and to successfully appeal the Notice of Determination issued by an IRS auditor.
 We guide our clients through every step, and they value our expert advice and the peace of mind they gain during the experience.